derickr/php-community-health/RFC.rst

 Any action taken by the Conflict Resolution Team shall be reported to internals@php.net, including a summary of the incident and the action taken.
 The summary of the incident should include supporting evidence and justification for the decision.

 Reasonable efforts should be taken to ensure the privacy of the reporting party.
-The only two exceptions would be if the incident was public or if the reporting party agrees to be identified.
+The only two exceptions are if the incident was public or if the reporting party agrees to be identified.

 Additionally, once per quarter (every 3 months), the Community Mediation Team shall produce an aggregated report as to the number of times incidents were reported, and the outcomes of the incidents, even if no action was taken.

 ==== Potential Actions ====

-The intention that nothing in this section is ever going to be needed.
+The intention is that nothing in this section will ever be needed.
 In extreme cases, when the Community Mediation Team finds that a certain project member continues to violate either the Code of Conduct or Constructive Contributing Guidelines, more action **might** be required.

 The Community Mediation Team should make every reasonable attempt to defuse the situation without having to resort to action against the accused.
 This includes establishing a meaningful discussion around the incident, giving the accused transgresser the chance to apologize (privately or publicly, depending on the incident) or determining that no action is necessary even if the Code of Conduct was violated.

 In the event that additional action is required, it may include:

-  * Revert or edit existing commits
+  * Reverting or editing existing commits
-  * Reject pull requests
+  * Rejecting pull requests
-  * Revert/reject wiki edits, issues and other contributions
+  * Reverting or rejecting wiki edits, issues and other contributions
-  * Issue temporary ban (no more than 7 days)
+  * Issuing a temporary ban (no more than 7 days)

 If the Community Mediation Team (with 4/5th majority as described above) determines that action is required, an RFC to the general project is created.
 Once the RFC is issued, the temporary ban's lifetime will be tied to the RFC's lifetime (will expire when the vote is finished).
 All corrective action RFCs will require 2/3 majority to affect the ban.
 However, this temporary ban shall not include the //internals@php.net// mailing list, provided that the accused party remains civil and reasonably within the Code of Conduct to ensure that they receive a fair representation during the ban discussion.